Access Channel Policies

 Time Slot Retention

-To retain their recurring time slot, broadcasters must submit at least four new programs every 12 months (“new” refers to programs that have never been broadcast on the access channel), meet drop-off deadlines and comply with all the policies outlined in this document.
+To retain their recurring time slot, broadcasters must submit at least four new programs every 12 months (“new” refers to programs that have never been broadcast on Fargo Access 68), meet drop-off deadlines and comply with all the policies outlined in this document.
 Failure to comply with any of these policies may result in the loss of the recurring time slot.

 A producer whose recurring program loses its slot due to lack of new programs cannot request a new recurring time slot for the program for a period of six months.